-The look and performance of a particular carpet is determined by its construction, which may be loop, cut or combinations of the two.
-In corridors, lobbies, offices, classrooms, hotel rooms, patient care facilities and other public areas, loop piles of low, dense construction tend to retain their appearance and resiliency and, generally, provide a better surface for the rolling traffic of wheel chairs or food carts.
-Cut pile or cut and loop pile carpet are very good choices for administration areas, libraries, individual offices and boardrooms.
+The look and performance of a particular carpet are determined by its construction, which may be loop, cut or combinations of the two.
+In corridors, lobbies, offices, classrooms, hotel rooms, patient care facilities and other public areas, loop styles with low dense construction tend to retain their appearance and resiliency and generally provide a better surface for the rolling traffic of wheel chairs or food carts.
+Cut pile or cut and loop pile carpets are very good choices for administration areas, libraries, individual offices and boardrooms.

 Various types of high performance backing systems have additional advantages, including higher tuft binds, added stability, imperviousness to moisture and resistance to edge raveling.
 Consideration should be given to the functional needs of a particular area.

 Understanding carpet construction assists in specifying elements that will provide the best performance in a particular location.
 Commercial carpet is primarily manufactured by tufting or weaving.
 Each process will produce quality floor coverings, but tufted carpet accounts for 95 percent of all carpet construction.
 Both tufting and woven manufacturing are efficient and employ advanced technology to provide capability for a myriad of patterns and floor covering.

 Tufted: Tufting is the process of creating textiles, especially carpet, on specialized multi-needle sewing machines.
 Several hundred needles stitch hundreds of rows of pile yarn tufts through a backing fabric called the primary backing.
 The needles push yarn through a primary backing fabric, where a loop holds the yarn in place to form a tuft as the needle is removed.
 The yarn is caught by loopers and held in place for loop-pile carpet or cut by blades for cut-pile carpet.
 Next, secondary backings of various types are applied to render a variety of performance properties.